Fairseat

 History

 Archive photos show the tower at Fairseat under construction in 1965 and the station equipped with dish antennas by 1966.
-Although Flimwell had been planned at the same stage it was not operational until around 1969.
-For the 1966 World Cup a temporary link was set up from the BBC at White City (Television Centre) to Tolsford Hill via Fairseat.
-This is understood to have operated on the 7 GHz band used for broadcast links, possibly to avoid complications when the permanent link at became operational.
-The contract for the main link via Flimwell, at 6 GHz, was awarded to STC.
+Although Flimwell had been planned at the same stage it was not operational until late 1969, delaying completion of the London to Tolsford Hill route.
+For the 1966 World Cup a temporary link was set up from the BBC at White City (Television Centre) and direct from Fairseat to Tolsford Hill.
+This is understood to have operated on the 7 GHz band used for broadcast links, possibly to avoid conflict with the permanent link.
+The televison links transferred from cable to SHF once Flimwell was operational, allowing ITV to start UHF colour service from Dover in December 1969.
+Although Fairseat carried ITV and EBU ("Eurovision") links the BBC operated its own arrangements.

 Photos